YaowenYe/YaowenYe.github.io/_pages/about.md

 Most recently I have been trying to understand **inflammaging** from the direction of autoimmune disease.
 My working hypothesis is that the mechanisms are less separable than the two literatures make them look, and that immune-cell-resolved representations are a good way to test that.

-Outside the lab I am an old-school hip-hop lover and a big fan of Amy Farrah Fowler and Dr. Beverly Hofstadter in *The Big Bang Theory*.
+Outside the lab I am an old-school hip-hop lover.
 I also enjoy digging into classical algorithms and AI-driven models for Texas Hold'em — imperfect information is a fun place to think.
 If we share interests, feel free to email me!

 # 🔥 News
 - *2026.04*: &nbsp;📄 The **immuneKG** preprint is now on bioRxiv, with code released on GitHub.